taroooyan/bg-wiki/NANO-MANUAL.md

 **GPS:**
 (Global Positioning System receiver, which makes it possible to precisely locate where a reading was taken)
-* A 9-pin length of male header goes into the holes at the top of the"GPS" spot on the main board.
+* A 9-pin length of male header goes into the holes at the top of the "GPS" spot on the main board.
-* It's helpful to attach the GPS board with two 5mm stainless standoffs (long hex nuts), using two stainless screws and two nuts, to help keepthe header properly positioned while soldering it.
+* It's helpful to attach the GPS board with two 5mm stainless steel standoffs (long hex nuts), using two stainless steel screws and two nuts, to help keep the header properly positioned while soldering it.
 * Leaving the standoffs in place, solder the 9 pins to the top of the GPS breakout.

 **Open Log:**
 (This writes the data to a mini-SD card)
-* A 6pin length of male header goes into the 6 holes at the top of the"OPEN LOG" spot on the main board; the long pins should be facing up.
+* A 6-pin length of male header goes into the 6 holes at the top of the "OPEN LOG" spot on the main board; the long pins should be facing up with the OpenLog breakout held flat against the foam tape on the board.
-* Foam tape needs to be put on the main board beneath the OpenLog.This helps secure it, and prevents the SD card from accidentally beinginserted into the space between the logger and the main board.
+* Foam tape needs to be put on the main board beneath the OpenLog.
+This helps secure it, and prevents the SD card from accidentally being inserted into the space between the logger and the main board.
 Also very importantly, it will insulate the metal face of the OpenLog from the pins of the 3-pin angled connector attached to the bottom of the mainboard, and prevent it from shorting!
 * Once the OpenLog is secured with foam tape, solder the 6 pins of the header to the OpenLog from above.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/back_headers_top.jpg)